openwisp/openwisp-docs/user/django-settings.rst

 framework on top of which OpenWISP is built.

-Some of the Django apps used by OpenWISP are developed and maintained by OpenWISP, other apps are developed and mainained by either Django or third party organizations, but most of these apps are configurable and customizable in different shapes or forms.
+Some of the Django apps used by OpenWISP are developed and maintained by OpenWISP, other apps are developed and maintained by either Django or third party organizations, but most of these apps are configurable and customizable in different shapes or forms.

 The most common way to modify the behavior of a Django app is by editing